How should AI decisions be explained? Requirements for Explanations from the Perspective of European Law: Legal Requirements: Model-Centric

-The proposed directive extends the requirements for freedom from defects: According to Article 6(1)f, a product is also defective if it does not fulfill the security-relevant cybersecurity requirements.
-At the same time, the proposed directive specifies the requirements for the manufacturer.
-The manufacturer cannot be held liable if they were unable to detect the defect based on objective scientific and technical knowledge at the time of sale or during their control of the product.
+The new directive also extends the requirements for freedom from defects: According to Article 6(1)f, a product is also defective if it does not fulfill the security-relevant cybersecurity requirements.
+At the same time, the new directive specifies the requirements for the exemption from liability.
+The liability is excluded if the objective state of scientific and technical knowledge at the time when the product was placed on the market, put into service, or in the period in which the product was within the manufacturer’s control was not such that the defectiveness could be discovered (Art.
+10(1)e of the new directive).
 However, the manufacturer must ensure that both the software and products containing software are defect-free throughout the duration of their control.
-During this period, the manufacturer must also provide the updates and upgrades necessary to maintain safety (Article 10(2) of the proposed directive).
-“Control of the manufacturer” means the fact that the manufacturer of a product authorizes: a) the integration, connection or supply of a component, including software updates or upgrades, by a third party or b) the modification of the product (Article 4(5) of the proposed directive).
+During this period, the manufacturer must also provide the updates and upgrades necessary to maintain safety (Article 10(2) of the new directive).
+“Control of the manufacturer” means the fact that the manufacturer of a product authorizes: a) the integration, connection, or supply of a component, including software updates or upgrades, by a third party or b) the modification of the product (Article 4(5) of the new directive).

+It should be noted that there are unresolved legal issues with regard to software defects.
+In the case of construction defects, for example, the question arises as to the standard of comparison: does an AI-steered vehicle already qualify as defective if it causes an accident that a human would have avoided?
+Opponents argue that such an “anthropocentric concept of defect” does not do justice to the special features of digital products.
+After all, autonomous vehicles are expected to reduce the number of accidents significantly.
+A separate “system-related concept of defect” must therefore be found for such products, which gives the manufacturers of autonomous systems effective incentives to improve the safety features of their products without demanding absolute safety and imposing the overall burden of accident costs on them \cite{geistfeld2017}.